 - 1. Previous section describes the components necessary to comply with a Child-Safe Child-Friendly Church environment. - 2.
 Appendices 1-10 provide sufficient guidelines and templates to implement individual Church entity policies and procedures. - 3.
 The Diocesan website provides links to each of these Appendices. - 4.
-It is important that compliance is addressed with due diligence and urgency, as it is likely that some Church entities are currently operating outside the law in their respective State or Territory.
+It is important that compliance is always addressed with due diligence.
 Not knowing (ignorance of) the law is not acceptable in defence. - 5.
-Compliance is required by no later than 30 September 2013. - 6.
-All policies and procedures should be considered as work in progress. - 7.
+All policies and procedures should be considered as work in progress. - 6.
 The Diocese will provide each Church entity with laminated copies of the communications logo in Appendix 10 for display in or around their premises.